 3) Save a space

-Give your child an incentive to finish their work by allowing them to spend an hour doing their favourite thing once they’re done.
-Take them around the local area to catch some Pokemon or pop on their favourite TV show.
+Give your child an incentive to finish their work by allowing them to spend time doing their favourite thing once they’re done.
+Let them run around in the garden with their toys, play with friends or catch up on their favourite TV show.
 Keep it simple so they’re motivated to finish their homework but it doesn’t leave you out of pocket!

 Children will study most effectively when they don’t feel they’re under pressure to finish a task.
 If they’re getting really stuck with homework, offer to help or encourage them to speak to their teacher in the morning.